 Are you passionate about teaching and helping people—but in settings other than a traditional classroom?
 Our educational studies program lets you explore the education field and gives you flexibility as you choose a career.

 Through the educational studies program, you’ll gain a solid foundation in educational theories—and then you’ll learn how to apply them to real life.
 As the capstone to your program, you’ll complete a service learning project where you’ll work to come up with solutions to issues in your community.

 There are four parts to the educational studies program: the BJU Core, foundational education courses, the concentration you choose and general electives.
 That means that your experience can be as broad or as focused as you want!

-In addition to the foundational courses in education that you’ll take, you’ll also choose from one of five concentrations, depending on your interests and career goals.
+In addition to the foundational courses in education that you’ll take, you’ll also choose from one of three concentrations, depending on your interests and career goals.

 Through this concentration, you’ll gain a broad overview of the impact of education, health care, criminal justice and social services on society.
 If you want to obtain licensure in social services/social work, you’ll have the foundation you need for graduate work in the field.

 If you’re passionate about the arts and want to share that passion with others, this concentration is a great fit.
 You’ll study how valuable the arts are from a Christian worldview, and how arts integration helps students learn better and achieve more.
 Finally, you’ll design and deliver arts-based learning experiences both in the classroom and in the community.

 With this concentration, you’ll study everything from linguistics to ESOL teaching methods to cross-cultural issues.
 You’ll be prepared to teach English to non-native speakers in the United States or abroad, primarily in a ministry setting.